jwikman/nab-al-tools/extension/README.md

   - etc.
 - After the PermissionSet objects has been created, the old Xml PermissionSet files are deleted.
 - An upgrade codeunit is created that maps the usage of the old Xml PermissionSet to the new PermissionSet object.

+### NAB: Renumber AL objects

+Renumbers all AL objects in the currently open project according to the idRanges in app.json.

 ### NAB: Create AL Project from Template